techiaith/docker-deepspeech-cy/local/README_EN.md

 *Cliciwch [yma](README.md) i ddarllen y dudalen hon yn Gymraeg*

+Documentation by Mozilla on DeepSpeech can be found here: https://deepspeech.readthedocs.io

+The following scripts demonstrate how the general steps described in Mozilla's documentation can be used to create Welsh language speech recognition models for both a voice assistant (e.g. Macsen) and a transcribing applications.

 ## Prerequisites

-Welsh data from the Mozilla CommonVoice website: https://voice.mozilla.org/cy/datasets
+Download the Welsh speech data from the Mozilla CommonVoice website: https://voice.mozilla.org/cy/datasets which is provided as a single large compressed file (`.tar.gz`).
+Save the file into the `data` ffolder.

 ## Prepare Data